sefffal/Octofitter.jl/docs/src/fit-coplanar.md

 We will restrict the two planets to being exactly co-planar, and have a near 2:1 period resonance, and zero-eccentricity.

-For this example, we will use astrometry from the HR8799 system collated by Jason Wong and retrieved from the website [Whereistheplanet.com](http://whereistheplanet.com).
+For this example, we will use astrometry from the HR8799 system collated by Jason Wang and retrieved from the website [Whereistheplanet.com](http://whereistheplanet.com).

 ```@example 1